djpapzin/Comment-Scope/README.md

-# YouTube Comment AI Scrutinizer
+# YouTube Comment Analyzer Powered by Gemini AI

-This Streamlit app leverages the power of Google's Gemini AI Flash model to analyze YouTube comments and provide insightful data visualizations.
+This Streamlit app leverages the power of Google's Gemini AI to analyze YouTube comments and provide insightful data visualizations and summaries.

 ## [**Check Out The Demo Here**](https://youtube-comment-ai-scrutinizer.streamlit.app/)